Mohra-Makar/portswigger-writeups/README.md

 ## 📂 Index

-Write-ups are organized by vulnerability category — one folder per category, one file per lab.
+Write-ups are organized by vulnerability category, one folder per category, one file per lab.

 ### SQL Injection
 ### Cross-Site Scripting (XSS)